United States returns 27 stolen antiquities to Cambodia

 The Cambodian items were among nearly 400 being returned to 10 countries after investigations by Manhattan’s Antiquities Trafficking Unit and Homeland Security Investigations.

-U.S. authorities last week returned to Thailand two 680 kg (1,500 lb) stone carvings stolen decades ago, which had been on display at a San Francisco museum. read more
+U.S. authorities last week returned to Thailand reut.rs/3pF8Qog two 680 kg (1,500 lb) stone carvings stolen decades ago, which had been on display at a San Francisco museum.

 Our Standards: The Thomson Reuters Trust Principles.